 Brain radiotherapy and worsening symptoms

-This page tells you about why your symptoms may get worse during brain radiotherapy.
-You can find out about
+Find out why your symptoms may get worse during brain radiotherapy.
+You can read about

 Question about cancer?
 Contact our information nurse team